ca-schue/cnd-joboffers/.documentation/career-service.md

     - Command: Upon receiving an event, the write side is affected, e.g. JobOffer-Deleted -> JobApplication-Deleted
     - Query: Upon receiving an event, the read side is affected (Projector), e.g. JobOffer-Created -> Save JobOfferView in MongoDB
   - External Event Listener: Listens to external events (Kafka) coming from other microservice, e.g. User-Deleted -> JobApplication-Deleted
-- Comments to concurrency problems:
+- Comments to concurrency/eventual-consistency problems:
+  - Example:
-  - Example: 1.
-Company is deleted -> 2.
-Fetch all Job Offers -> 3.
-Deleted every one of them.
-BUT, if between 2. and 3. a Job Offer is created, this job offer will not be deleted
+    1. Company is deleted
+    2. Fetch all Job Offers for that company
+    3. Deleted every Job Offer of company.
+    - BUT, if between 2. and 3. a Job Offer is created, this job offer will not be deleted
-  - From business view this is not important, because:
+  - From business view this is not a significant problem, because:
     - A stale job offer will be deleted eventually by the database (TTL of entry)
     - A stale job application will be deleted once the job offer is deleted or by TTL
   - Therefore (and also for simplicity's sake), there are no mechanism to fix inconsistencies